aspose-total/Aspose.Total-Products/total/en/net/conversion/tex-to-ppsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render TEX to PPSM via .NET" h2=".NET API to Export TEX to PPSM on Windows, macOS, and Linux without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a powerful package of File Format Automation APIs that makes it easy to Render TEX to PPSM in two simple steps.
+The first step is to use the PDF Processing API, Aspose.PDF for .NET, to transform the TEX file format to PPTX.
+This API provides a wide range of features to manipulate PDF documents, such as creating, editing, converting, and printing.
+It also supports a variety of file formats, including TEX, PDF, HTML, XPS, and more.

+The second step is to use the Presentation Processing API, Aspose.Slides for .NET, to convert the PPTX to PPSM.
+This API provides a comprehensive set of features to create, edit, and manipulate presentations.
+It supports a variety of file formats, including PPTX, PPSM, PPT, PPS, POT, and more.
+It also provides features such as adding text, images, shapes, and charts to presentations.

-Using a package of powerful File Format Automation APIs [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily Render TEX to PPSM in two simple steps.
-By using PDF Processing API [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can transform TEX file format to PPTX.
-After that, by using Presentation Processing API [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can convert PPTX to PPSM.
+By using Aspose.Total for .NET, you can easily Render TEX to PPSM in two simple steps.
+The PDF Processing API, Aspose.PDF for .NET, can be used to transform the TEX file format to PPTX.
+Then, the Presentation Processing API, Aspose.Slides for .NET, can be used to convert the PPTX to PPSM.
+This package of File Format Automation APIs makes it easy to manipulate and convert a variety of file formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}